🦩Whooping Crane Season: Nov – March · Peak viewing at Aransas NWR

 A shallow-draft flat-bottom boat changes the physics of the problem.
 Floating at 10 inches of draft, it moves silently through backwater habitat and approaches wildlife at angles that eliminate harsh light and background clutter.
 Multi-level photography decks — two and three tiers high — give you different angles on the same subject: eye-level with a wading crane, elevated above a spoonbill feeding in glare-free shadow.

-Captain Kevin has been running photography-specific charters for years.
-He understands golden hour, the difference between rim light and flat light, and which tide conditions put the birds in the best positions.
-He departs early to catch first light and positions the boat so you’re shooting with the sun behind you.
+The best photography captains on Aransas Bay understand golden hour, the difference between rim light and flat light, and which tide conditions put the birds in the best positions.
+They depart early to catch first light and position the boat so you’re shooting with the sun behind you — not into it.

 What You’ll Photograph